Warbo/chriswarbo-net/projects/ivory/numerical_towers.md

 This simplicity comes at the cost of having less precise types for our functions to choose from.
-For example, in a numerical tower with `integer` as a subset of `rational`, then any function accepting `rational` inputs *must* handle negative values and zero values; we cannot restrict ourselves to e.g. "non-zero positive rationals", since such a level would need to occur above `rational`, but cannot be either above or below `zero` or `integer` (since it doesn't wholly contain, and isn't wholly contained by, either).
+For example, in a numerical tower with `integer` as a subset of `rational`, then any function accepting `rational` inputs *must* handle negative values; indeed, we cannot restrict anything to "non-zero" numbers, if `zero` is at the top of the tower!
 In such cases we may have to rely on assertions, and convince ourselves that our usage is correct on a case-by-case basis 🤞

 ### Mezzanines ###